-Below are my “rules” for reading, which allow me to read more books I like and appreciate each book better.
-How about you?
-I’d love to hear your reading rules.
-Leave a comment below.
+Below are some ways that help me read more books I like and appreciate each book better.
+Give them a try!

 #1 Give a book a three-chapter chance.
-I no longer feel guilty about quitting when a book fails to engage me.
-Life is too short to waste on a boring book.
-If a book is really bad, I have no problem quitting after the first chapter or the first page.
+If a book is really bad, I have no problem quitting after the first page or chapter.
 If I’m lukewarm about a book, I will give the author a fair chance by reading up to chapter three.
 After that, I make my decision to continue or quit.
-I can still quit at any point if the book doesn’t get any better.
+I can still quit at any point if the book fails to engage me.

-#2 Make a distinction between serious and light reading.
-In Rubin’s list, she advised readers to skim.
-I do it as well.
+#3 Make a distinction between serious and light reading.
 From the get-go, I will decide whether a book is “serious” or “light” reading material.
-The books I’ve reviewed on this blog belong to the former category.
-Making this distinction helps me set the number of hours and the amount of effort I will spend in reading the book.
-For example, the suspense and romance books I brought for my Caribbean trip were meant to be read in four days.
-I started reading the suspense book the minute I finished TSA inspection at the airport.
+Making the distinction helps me set the number of hours and the amount of effort I will spend in reading the book.
 I don’t linger on a word or a sentence if it’s light reading, whereas I will jot down notes if it’s serious reading.

-#3 Always bring a book to read.
+#4 Always bring a book to read.
 Whether it’s digital or hard copy, don’t get caught without a book.
-The time I spend waiting after getting an allergy shot (a monthly ritual) is an important reading time for me.
-At work, I get a prompt to update my computer’s software regularly.
-The updates can involve one application or 37 applications.
-I end up reading a chapter or two of a novel while waiting.
+The 30 minutes I spend waiting after getting an allergy shot (a monthly ritual) is an important reading time for me, in addition to the time I spend waiting before getting the shot.
+I carry a book wherever I go; that way, I don’t resent waiting at a hair salon or a dentist’s office or the post office.